According to 18 USC 2422 and 2423, it is unlawful to engage in sexual activity and conduct with minors.

 - Any sexual act which involved a person under the age of 18 years for commercial activity such as but not limited to prostitution.

-- Any production or depiction or of child pornography, which can include films, videos photographs, pictures, and any other materials that can be produced by manual, digital, or other means.
+- Any production or depiction of child pornography, including films, videos, photographs, pictures, or any other materials created through manual, digital, or other means.

 Who is a Considered a Minor Under Federal Law?